cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - JavaScript FlashCard OOP Project Prototype/README.md

 ### Language Option

-On the first page load you will see "EN" word beside of "Add a Flash Card".
+On the first page load you will see "EN" word beside of "Add a Flashcard".

 "EN" stands for English and the default options is in English.